 Davao is the 11th most populous region in the Philippines.
 It is the most populous country in the Mindanao region.
-The region has grown into a commercial trade and tourism center.
+The place has grown into a commercial trade and tourism center.
 It is an important source of agricultural products in the country.
 Such as bananas, pineapples, mangoes, grapefruits, and the infamous durian, still known as the “king of fruits”.
-Due to its industry, facilities, and natural attractions, the Davao region has many visitors every year.
+Due to its industry, facilities, and natural attractions, the Davao region has many visitors yearly.

-The spectacular Mount Apo is towering at 9,692 feet and is the highest mountain in the Philippines.
-They declared it a national park by former President Manuel L. Quezon in 1936.
-Attract the “grandfather of the Philippine Mountains” attracts climbers from any country every year.
+The spectacular Mount Apo towers at 9,692 feet and is the highest mountain in the Philippines.
+They declared a national park by former President Manuel L. Quezon in 1936.
+The “grandfather of the Philippine Mountains” attracts climbers from any country yearly.
 From the top of the mountain, you can view the impressive lake, the highest lake in the country.

-Davao City the capital of the region and hosts the Kadayawan Festival, one of the largest celebrations in the province.
+Davao City is the capital and hosts the Kadayawan Festival, one of the largest celebrations in the province.
 Celebrate every three weeks in August, thanks to the rich harvest.
-The abundant city culture of life and a quiet life.
+The city has a vibrant culture and a tranquil atmosphere.
 The celebration begins with a traditional ceremony followed by street dances, competitions, and parades.
 Their shopping center sold during this holiday season.

 Artificial landscape

-Davao City the capital of the region and hosts the Kadayawan Festival, one of the largest celebrations in the province.
-Celebrate every three weeks Aug…
+Davao City is the capital and hosts the Kadayawan Festival, one of the largest celebrations in the province.
+Celebrate every three weeks of August…

 Davao, Philippines